I am looking for my next challenge. Check out my CV and Get in Touch

 Early sketches are crucial: They reveal the potential of a dashboard, emphasising hierarchy through top-down, left-to-right user scanning patterns.
 Grouping key data, utilising white space, and enabling light touch drill-down are key drivers.

 Scope and hierarchy: Initial sketches focus on what’s important, pushing a hierarchical arrangement that guides the user’s eye.
-Data is prioritised with glance-access’ to preview Meeting Name at the top, followed by Last Modified and owner information.
+Data is prioritised with ‘glance-access’ to preview Meeting Name at the top, followed by Last Modified and owner information.

-Sketching a prioritise and tailored experience
+Sketching a tailored experience

 Estimation sketches